Willi Giesemann

-Wilhelm "Willi" Giesemann (born 2 September 1937 in Rühme, a district of Braunschweig, Germany) is a former German football player.
+Wilhelm Giesemann (2 September 1937 – 4 October 2024) was a German footballer who played as a half-back.

 Club career

-After the introduction of the West German top-flight in 1963 he appeared in 104 Bundesliga matches for Hamburger SV.
+After the introduction of the Bundesliga in 1963, Giesemann appeared in 104 top-flight matches for Hamburger SV.

 International career

-Half back Giesemann was part of the West Germany squad at the 1962 FIFA World Cup and played in two West German matches there.
+Giesemann was part of the West Germany squad at the 1962 FIFA World Cup and played in two West German matches there.

 He did miss out on participation at the then forthcoming World Cup because of injury, an injury that had an effect on the duration of his ability to play top-level football in the latter stages of his career, but sustained his toughest injury just on the day of his fourteenth and last West Germany appearance.
 On 6 June 1965, the West Germans played Brazil in Rio and battled hard to withstand the likes of Garrincha, Ademir and Pelé.
-Brazil was still in the lead, short before the end of the match when a tackle of Pelé saw marker Giesemann go off with a broken shinbone.
-And, it happened to be the famous Brazilian striker who netted the decisive second goal shortly after.
+Brazil was still in the lead, shortly before the end of the match when a tackle of Pelé saw marker Giesemann go off with a broken shinbone.
+And, it happened to be the famous Brazilian striker who netted the decisive second goal shortly thereafter.
 Overall he won 14 caps.

+Death

+Giesemann died on 4 October 2024, at the age of 87.